-Based on the City's current and forecasted greenhouse gas emissions, guidance from City government, and community input, the City elected to pursue a goal of Carbon Neutrality by 2035.
-Carbon Neutrality entails reducing virtually all emissions produced by the City and its residents, and sequestering any remaining emissions through nature-based solutions.
-Figure 4 describes an overview of the approach to achieving carbon neutrality.
-This bold, progressive goal is aligned with the latest science and places Los Altos on a path for a sustainable, equitable, healthy future.
+Based on the City's current and forecasted greenhouse gas emissions, guidance from City government, and community input, the City has elected to pursue a goal of Carbon Neutrality by 2035.
+This will entail reducing as many emissions as possible produced by the City and its residents, sequestering as many remaining emissions as possible through nature-based solutions, and utilizing innovative carbon sequestration solutions, communitybased sequestration projects, and potentially local carbon offsets to reach zero net emissions.
+This bold goal aligns us with the latest science and puts us on a path for a sustainable, equitable, healthy future.
+Figure 4 displays the steps needed to achieve carbon neutrality.